Vladimir Ghika: Imprisonment and death

-On 3 August 1939, he returned to Romania, where he was caught in the Second World War.
-He refused to leave Romania at that time so that he could be with the poor and sick.
-However, he left eventually for the same reason in Bucharest when they started Allied bombing.
-After the Communists came to power, he also refused to leave on the royal train, for the same reasons.
+On 3 August 1939 he returned to Romania, where he was caught in the Second World War.
+He refused to leave Romania at that time so that he could be with the poor and sick, and he did so even when the Allies began bombing Bucharest, where he lived.
+In 1947, when the Communists came to power, he refused to leave on the royal train, for the same reasons.

 He was arrested on 18 November 1952, because of his support for the Catholic Church in communion with Rome and his opposition to the schismatic church that the regime was creating.
 He was charged for "high treason" and threatened, beaten, tortured and processed.
-Eventually, he was imprisoned at Jilava on 16 May, and he died in 1954 due to the treatment to which he was subjected.
+Eventually, he was imprisoned at Jilava Prison on 16 May, and he died in 1954 due to the treatment to which he was subjected.

 Beatification

 Ghika was proposed for beatification by the Archdiocese of Bucharest, based on a dossier with his biography submitted to the Congregation for the Causes of Saints in the Vatican.
 On 27 March 2013, Pope Francis declared Ghika to be a martyr.
 He was beatified on 31 August 2013.